browserengineering/book/book/glossary.md

 computer screens.
 Times New Roman is one common example for Latin-based languages.

+*HTML attribute*: A parameter on an element indicating some information, such as the source of an image or URL of a style sheet.

 *Iframe*: A way of embedding one document within another.
 A rectangular window in the parent document shows the child document and participates in the layout of the parent.